fonoster/goodtok/README.md

 If no server is specified, the client will default to `https://api.goodtok.io/v1`.

-A Customer token is a [JSON Web Token](https://jwt.io/) with necessay claims to authenticate the user and connect to the signaling server.
-Here is an example of the claims for a Customer token:
+A customer token is a [JSON Web Token](https://jwt.io/) with necessay claims to authenticate the user and connect to the signaling server.
+Here is an example of the claims for a customer token:

 ```json
 {